SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-setup.md

   4. **Write Target** (only if write/confirm selected) Where should files be written?

-     - local  → Direct filesystem (needs MCP or desktop access)
+     - local  → Direct filesystem (needs filesystem access)
      - gdrive → Google Drive (needs Drive tool connected)
      >